 - In this video, Ross Hauser, MD is seen demonstrating intra-articular (inside the knee) as well as injections surrounding the outside of the knee.

 In a study that we cite, in other articles on our website, published in the prestigious international journal Therapeutic advances in musculoskeletal disease, doctors wrote of excellent patient outcomes in a study of Prolotherapy injections for with knee osteoarthritis (7).

-- Unfortunately there were patients excluded from the study.
-The reason?
-Likelihood of poor outcome because of poorly controlled diabetes mellitus with fasting blood sugar greater than 11.1 mmol/L.
+- Unfortunately there were patients excluded from the study because of concerns over likelihood of poor outcome because of poorly controlled diabetes mellitus with fasting blood sugar greater than 11.1 mmol/L.

 - Another well known study on the success of Prolotherapy treatments for knee osteoarthritis lead by our friend and colleague Dr. David Rabago, MD of the University of Wisconsin also excluded patients with uncontrolled diabetes mellitus defined as glycosylated hemoglobin (HbA1c levels) >7.5%).
 (7)

 Poor blood glucose control and an elevated HbA1c increase the risk for poor healing, as well as the development of adult-onset diabetes and its associated health risks, which can lead to heart disease.
 Every day we treat patients with joint pain, arthritis, and sports injuries whose goal is to heal and return to their normal lives.
 High glucose levels compromise that goal and put them at risk for further diseases in the future.